Open Future Health

 Reporting on all aspects of male life, including relationships, politics and religion, coping strategies, and alcohol use (its abuse being by far the greatest disrupter of health and happiness for the studies subjects), WWW LinkTriumphs of Experience shares a number of surprising findings.
 For example, the people who do well in old age did not necessarily do so well in midlife, and vice versa.
 While the study confirms that recovery from a lousy childhood is possible, memories of a happy childhood are a lifelong source of strength.

 Life is a journey, not a footrace.
 It's foolish to think that butterflies are better than caterpillars.
-In you life there is a proper time to be a caterpillar, and to do that well.
+In your life there is a proper time to be a caterpillar, and to do that well.
 There is also a time to become a butterfly, and you should have the courage to take it.

 We are all shaped and enriched and sustained by the people around us, especially by family and relationships.
 Loyalty to each other can hide the reality of a marriage from outsiders.
 The adverse effect of alcohol on marriages was hidden for 68 years.
 These men filled in questionnaires every two years.
 They were privately interviewed every 10 years.
 Excessive drinking within the family was hidden.